 AP Was There: Princess Diana dies in Paris car crash

-PARIS (AP) — The way Princess Diana died 20 years ago this month — in a high-speed Paris car crash while she and her boyfriend were being chauffeured by an intoxicated driver and pursued by photographers — shocked and angered the public.
-It also preserved her in memory as a glamorous, beloved and vulnerable victim.
+PARIS (AP) — The way Princess Diana died 20 years Thursday — in a high-speed Paris car crash while she and her boyfriend were being chauffeured by an intoxicated driver and pursued by photographers — shocked and angered the public.
+It also preserved her in memory as a glamorous, beloved and vulnerable figure.

 Nearly two decades after its original publication, The Associated Press is making available correspondent Christopher Burns’ August 31, 1997 report on the catastrophic accident that ended Diana’s life at age 36.

 Britain’s Princess Diana, who had been struggling to build a new life after her turbulent divorce, died Sunday in a car crash after being pursued at high speed by paparazzi on motorcycles.

 Her wealthy companion, Dodi Fayed, and their chauffeur also died when their Mercedes crashed in a tunnel along the Seine River at the Pont de l’Alma bridge, just north of the Eiffel Tower.

 French police placed into formal custody seven photographers who had previously been detained, looking into whether any of them may have caused the tragedy.
 A special police unit that usually handles important cases such as terrorism investigations was put in charge of the probe.

 The 36-year-old princess has often complained of being plagued by the paparazzi the commercial photographers who have trailed her since she has been in the public eye.

 She died at 4 a.m.
 (0200 GMT) from internal bleeding stemming from major chest and lung injuries, doctors told a hospital news conference.